Member Login

 Picture

-PEER-LEARNING GROUPS
+PEER-LEARNING CIRCLES

-Participants will be matched with a group of 4-6 other senior internationalization leaders in a small group for a four-month period of time, starting in May 2025.
+Participants will be matched with a group of 4-6 other senior internationalization leaders in a small group for a four-month period of time, starting in November 2025.
 The expectation is that this group meets monthly to discuss best practices, challenges, brainstorm ideas, and share resources around new challenges related to internationalization.

 Each group will have a designated logistics person who coordinates scheduling and logistics for these meetings (which can be either phone calls or virtually online).
 This designated person will also be asked to share emerging best practices and resources as appropriate to the wider AIEA community via a brief summary to be completed at the end of the program and send to the AIEA Secretariat.
 There is no formal curriculum for these groups, though an outline and some questions for consideration are provided below.
 It is recommended that there be one designated logistics person for the duration of the 4-month period if at all possible.